Transportation in the United States: Congestion

 Traffic congestion, especially at rush hour, is often considered a problem in many of the country's larger cities.
 A 2009 study claimed that traffic congestion costs the United States almost $87.2 billion.
 The economic costs of traffic congestion have increased 63% over the past decade, and despite the declining traffic volumes caused by the economic downturn, Americans still waste more than 2.8 e9USgal of fuel each year as a result of traffic congestion.
 Motorists also waste 4.2 billion hours annually, or one full workweek per traveler.
 Moreover, it is estimated that drivers are wasting 6.9 billion hours per year or about 42 hours per driver in traffic congestion as a result of aging infrastructure and poor road conditions.

-The United States continues to follow a failed method of attempting to resolve congestion by widening roadways.
+The United States continues to follow a method of attempting to resolve congestion by widening roadways.
 From 1993 to 2017, the nation's largest 100 urbanized areas added 42% more freeway lane milage, despite population growing by only 32%.
 However, this policy of widening roadways resulted in a 144% increase in congestion, due to the concept of induced demand.